oldgerman/D1-mini-Plus-V1.0/README.md

 Third, according to the page 28 from  [AN721: USBXpress™ Device Configuration and Programming Guide](https://www.silabs.com/documents/public/application-notes/AN721.pdf), we set the latch for ticking the GPIO0 and GPIO1;

-Click Program Device Buttom and wait a minute,the change will be saved in CP2104:
+Click "Program Device" button and wait a minute,the change will be saved in CP2104:

 <table>
     <tr>